vitiral/artifact/docs/CheatSheet.md

       REQ-nested-link"`
 - `SPC-name` is automatically partof `REQ-name` (if "name" is the same)
 - `TST-name` is automatically partof `SPC-name` (if "name" is the same)
-- `RSK` is not automatically linked to other types.
 - `SPC-name-foo` is automatically partof `SPC-name` (same prefix) and `SPC-name` will be created if it doesn't exist.